carsten-gross/ts2shout/README.md

 ## Compling with inline AAC RDS suport

-To achive decoding of inline AAC RDS data, please download my version of ffmpeg and just place the source directory directly next to the source directory of ts2shout.
-After compiling ffmpeg (you should *not* install it, just compile it to get the ".a" libraries) you can enable "USE_FFMPEG" in the Makefile of ts2shout.
-Now you should just compile ts2shout.
-It will be quite big, because it contains most of ffmpeg's libraries to decode AAC RDS.
+To achive decoding of inline AAC RDS data, please download my version of ffmpeg and place the source directory directly next to the source directory of ts2shout.
+Please install all the supportive stuff necessary for compiling of ffmpeg and compile ffmpeg.
+You should take care to *not* install this version of ffmpeg to avoid interfering with your system installation.
+Just compile it to get the ".a" libraries.
+After successfully compiling ffmpeg you can enable "USE_FFMPEG" in the Makefile of ts2shout.
+Now you can just compile ts2shout.
+The resulting executable of ts2shout will be quite big, because it contains most of ffmpeg's libraries to decode AAC RDS.

 Your source directories should be placed like this